Select your language

 Donate now

-Even today, Sierra Leone's healthcare system faces major challenges: There is a lack of financial resources in many places as well as a lack of medical professionals, especially in rural regions.
-As a result, people often do not receive the medical care they need, especially in the more remote rural regions.
-This poses an enormous risk, especially for mothers, pregnant women and infants: Sierra Leone has one of the highest maternal and infant mortality rates in the world.
+Despite noticeable progress, the health care system continues to face major challenges, particularly due to insufficient financial resources and a shortage of qualified medical personnel in rural areas.
+As a result, people often do not receive the medical care they need.
+This poses an enormous risk especially for mothers, pregnant women, and infants: despite some improvements in recent years, Sierra Leone still ranks among the countries with the highest maternal and infant mortality rates worldwide.

 action medeor's involvement in Sierra Leone began with the Ebola epidemic from 2014 to 2016.
 During the epidemic, action medeor supported health facilities with medicines and hygiene materials as well as protective equipment for medical staff to prevent the spread of this life-threatening disease.
 With the end of the epidemic, it was clear that Sierra Leone's health system urgently needed support to prevent outbreaks of this kind in the future.
 Another problem was that many of the victims of the epidemic were healthcare workers.